 Planning & Development

-Front Counter Services Open
+Front Counter Services Closed

 The Planning Branch manages land use in the City, including long-range planning and forecasting, reviewing subdivision applications, formulating land use plans and policies, and conducting public consultations on proposed land-use changes.
 The Branch also provides mapping and addressing functions, and Affordable Housing initiatives.